Commercial Lease Assignments and Subleases: Negotiation Strategies in a Troubled Market

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide best practices for counsel to landlords, tenants, subtenants and assignees to negotiate and craft subleases and assignments in the current market.
+This CLE course will provide best practices for counsel to landlords, tenants, subtenants and assignees to negotiate and craft subleases and assignments in the current market.
 The panel will review the benefits and risks of assignments and subleases of commercial leases and the legal distinctions of each option.

 - Current market trends